Compact Manifolds with Unbounded Nilpotent Fundamental Groups and Positive Ricci Curvature: Introduction

 For manifolds $(M^n,g)$ with nonnegative sectional curvature, fundamental groups are virtually abelian without any compactness assumption, by the Cheeger-Gromoll soul theorem \cite{CheegerGromollsoul} (combined again with the splitting theorem).
 Fukaya and Yamaguchi conjectured in \cite{FukayaYamaguchi} that the fundamental group of any $(M^n,g)$ with $\mathrm{sec}\ge 0$ should have an abelian subgroup with index bounded by a dimensional constant $C(n)$.
 Their conjecture remains open.\\

 Kapovitch, Petrunin, and Tuschmann proved that fundamental groups of almost nonnegatively curved manifolds in any fixed dimension are uniformly virtually nilpotent in \cite{KPTAnn} after some earlier progress due to Fukaya and Yamaguchi in \cite{FukayaYamaguchi}.
 They conjectured that one should be able to arrange the finite-index nilpotent subgroup to have torsion contained in the center, see \cite[Main Conjecture 6.1.2]{KPTAnn}.
 If the ``Torsion in the center'' conjecture holds, then the Fukaya-Yamaguchi conjecture would be true as well, as observed by Wilking, see \cite[Section 6]{KPTAnn}.

-We address the reader to \cite{Rong96,MazurRongWang,KPTcenter} for some partial results in the direction of the Fukaya-Yamaguchi conjecture, without the aim of being complete.
+We refer the reader to~\cite{Rong96,MazurRongWang,KPTcenter} for several partial results in the direction of the Fukaya--Yamaguchi conjecture; this list is not intended to be exhaustive.